Irish, EU and EFTA students* are eligible to apply for admission to all undergraduate courses and apply via the Central Applications Office (CAO):

 If you are admitted to any of the following

-You will be are required to pass a health assessment prior to admission and from time to time thereafter, in accordance with the health policy of the College of Health and Agricultural Sciences.
-The assessment includes testing for Hepatitis B and Tuberculosis.
-The assessment will cost you approximately €225.
+You will be are required to pass a health screening following admission and from time to time thereafter, in accordance with the health policy of the College of Health and Agricultural Sciences.
+The screening includes testing for Hepatitis B and Tuberculosis.
+This will cost you approximately €225.